ophwug/docs/README.md

   * "CAN Bus Error"
   * "CAN Bus Disconnected"
 * Bad Fuse (See [The Blown Fuse Case](#the-blown-fuse-case) for more details)
 * Power issues are usually **not** a Bad OBD-C Cable Case, as the cable has 4 pairs of redundant pairs of wires for power and ground.
 While of course some pairs could be broken, that cable can probably still be considered relatively good and usable.
-If the device is not powering on though, it is likely a blown fuse.
+If the device is not powering on though, it is likely a [Blown Fuse Case](#the-blown-fuse-case).

 ![Image](https://github.com/user-attachments/assets/405dae81-8af7-4d77-bb90-08535a72d878)